Giraffe Shuttle

 More than just convenient.
-It’s clinically proven.
+It’s clinically proven

+With up to 45 minutes of auxiliary power, it ensures continuous warmth and comfort for newborns during hospital transport.
 Accessorize the Giraffe Shuttle and Giraffe beds or Panda Warmers with the tools you need to give you even more control—and improve clinical outcomes like body temperature, growth velocity, ventilator use, chronic lung disease, weight stabilization, and more.

-• Reduces infant stress
+Reduces infant stress

 The Giraffe Shuttle, in tandem with the Giraffe beds or Panda Warmer, eliminates bed-to-bed transitions.
 And fewer transitions mean less stress on the baby—because it helps them maintain more stable thermoregulation and psychological stability.

-• Reduces transport risk factors
+Reduces transport risk factors

 Using the Giraffe Shuttle with the Giraffe Omnibed resulted in an average temperature of 0.49ºC higher than infants transported with conventional transport incubators.
 1